GoodDollar/GoodWeb3-Mono/README.md

-This is the official GoodDollar Library.
+This is the official GoodDollar Mono-Repo.

-The mono-repo consisting of:
+The mono-repo is currently consisting of:
-- our own themed component library
 - our SDK package

-- ?
+Install: